tarrade/proj_custom_ai_platform_notebook/doc/INSTRUCTION.md

   _TAG dev-v2.0.1
 - click 'Create trigger'

+# Update IAM
+- go on IAM & Admin
+- in IAM for xxx@cloudbuild.gserviceaccount.com add a new role on top of "Cloud Build Service Account" : "Deployment Manager Editor"

 ## To start the pipeline
 - create a tag in you Github
 - or run manually from CloudBuild by clicking 'Run trigger'